Cancer is one of the most challenging medical conditions to deal with. It is unpredictable, destructive, and untreatable.

 This is especially beneficial when imaging techniques are unable to stage cancer accurately.
 Your surgeon will determine the tumor’s size, connections to adjacent structures, and whether it has spread to nearby organs.

-He/she will then stage cancer, which helps predict the outcome of patients.
+They will then stage cancer, which helps predict the outcome of patients.

 Relieve side effects